GSA-TTS/metagraph_aiu/1_Ontology/taxonomy_bizGoals.md

 - Harmonize objectives across functions to eliminate conflicting priorities and resource dilution.
 - Translate strategy into actionable, measurable objectives cascaded through the organization.

-**lookup-fields**
+**hints**
-- `intended_purpose_and_expected_benefits` – language about “mission”, “purpose”, “strategic objectives”, “supporting agency mission”.
+- language about “mission”, “purpose”, “strategic objectives”, “supporting agency mission”.
-- `problem_to_be_solved` – statements about misalignment or lack of clarity in direction (where present).
+- statements about misalignment or lack of clarity in direction (where present).
-- `mission_or_topic_area` – anchor strategic goals in the relevant mission domain.
+- Mention of anchoring strategic goals in the relevant mission domain.
-- `business_function_or_program_area` – shows where strategy must translate into objectives.
+- language about where strategy must translate into objectives.
-- `use_case_name` – short labels like “Strategic Planning Analytics”, “Mission Alignment Dashboard”.
+- Short labels like “Strategic Planning Analytics”, “Mission Alignment Dashboard”.

 ### 1.2 Strategic fit, market choices, and portfolio moves